AnuragPokhrel/Bandit/Level_1-10.md

 # Solutions for level 1 to 5 (2025-11-09)
 ## ⚠️ The methods I used aren't always the best or the most efficient or the only option. and there will be spoilers for the game.
+And sorry for typo mistakes

 ## Level 0 -> 1
 Process : The password is in the file /home/bandit0/readme and can be seen by ``cat`` command.